-^{}Partially supported by ValCoMo (ANR-13-BS01-0006)
+2020 Mathematics Subject Classification.
+Primary 03C60; Secondary 03C45, 03C98, 12J12.
+This research was partially supported by ValCoMo (ANR-13-BS01-0006).

 The other abstract contribution of this paper is to provide a very general criterion for weak elimination of imaginaries.
-Many proofs of elimination of imaginaries in tame unstable contexts follow the outline of Hrushovksi's approach in bounded pseudo-algebraically closed fields [Hruo2, Proposition 3.2].
-So it seemed interesting to isolate an abstract criterion pinpointing the exact ingredients of this proof.
+Many proofs of elimination of imaginaries in tame unstable contexts follow the outline of Hrushovski's approach in bounded pseudo algebraically closed fields [12, Proposition 3.1].
+Thus, it seems interesting to isolate an abstract criterion pinpointing the exact ingredients of this proof.
 We show that if one can find an independence relation satisfying a strong form of extension and a certain amalgamation result, then weak elimination of imaginaries follows.
-For certain choices of independence relation (for example definable independence or invariant independence), this criterion reduces to previously known criteria of Hrushovski [Hru14, Lemma 1.17] or the second author [Rid, Proposition 9.1].
-For other choices of independence relation, one recovers a large number of previously known elimination of imaginaries proofs, for examples the one in algebraically closed fields with a generic automorphism [CH99, §1.10].
+For certain choices of independence relation (for example definable independence or invariant independence), this criterion reduces to previously known criteria of Hrushovski [13, Lemma 1.17] or the second author [26, Proposition 9.1].
+For other choices of independence relation, one recovers a large number of previously known elimination of imaginaries proofs, for examples the one in algebraically closed fields with a generic automorphism [5, §1.10].

-The second part of this paper is devoted to applying these general methods to the class of bounded pseudo-p-adically closed fields.
-Note that the approach presented in this paper does not rely on the elimination of imaginaries in p-adic fields but rather reproves it, providing us with a new, slightly different, proof of [HMR, Theorem 2.6].
+The second part of this paper is devoted to applying these general methods to the class of bounded pseudo p-adically closed fields.
+Note that the approach presented in this paper does not rely on the elimination of imaginaries in p-adic fields but rather reproves it, providing us with a new, slightly different, proof of [14, Theorem 2.6].
 The new proof focuses, from the start, on constructing invariant types rather than reducing the problem to the elimination of unary imaginaries.

-A field is said to be pseudo-algebraically closed if every absolutely irreducible variety over this field has a rational point.
-This class of fields first appeared in Ax's work on pseudo-finite fields [Ax68].
+Before defining pseudo p-adically closed fields, let us recall that a field is said to be pseudo algebraically closed if every absolutely irreducible variety over this field has a rational point.
+This class of fields first appeared in Ax's work on pseudo finite fields [2].
 Their model theory has since been extensively studied, in parallel with the development of simplicity.
-Indeed bounded pseudo-algebraically closed fields - those that have only finitely many extensions of any given degree - provide the main examples of simple unstable fields.
+Indeed bounded pseudo algebraically closed fields - those that have only finitely many extensions of any given degree - provide the main example of simple unstable fields.
 As interest in less restrictive tameness notions grew, for example notions like NTP2 that do not preclude the existence of any definable order, it also became important to find algebraic examples, in particular enriched fields, that would provide us with study cases.